 CDA Port Behaviour.
 The state machine CDA-CB in Fig. 9 specifies the communication between the cash desk application and the cash box (CB).
 In general, the state machine for a port receives events and signals named in the provided interface of that port and sends out signals and events named in the required interface of that port.
 After initially having received the signal saleStarted, defined in the port's provided interface CashBoxP in Fig. 8, the port may receive arbitrary many manually entered product bar codes before moving to the next state due to the reception of saleFinished; manually entered product bar codes are part of an exceptional process in Use Case 1 of the CoCoME.
 The next step within the sale process is the selection of card or cash payment as the payment procedure.
 If payment mode Cash was selected, the port waits for messages concerning the cash amount received from the customer.
 It sends back information concerning the change amount calculated (by sending changeAmountCalculated defined in CDA-CB's required interface CashBoxR in Fig. 8), assumes that the cash box is subsequently opened and finally waits for the cash box to be closed again.
-If payment mode CreditCard was chosen, the port changes to a state where the chosen mode may be cancelled by switching to cash payment and, additionally, a τ -transition may be triggered internally, whereupon the cash box should be prepared to receive a saleSuccess as a signal for the successful clearing of the sale process via card payment.
+If payment mode CreditCard was chosen, the port changes to a state where the chosen mode may be cancelled by switching to cash payment and, additionally, a $\tau$ -transition may be triggered internally, whereupon the cash box should be prepared to receive a saleSuccess as a signal for the successful clearing of the sale process via card payment.
 In both cases the port waits afterwards for the next saleStarted and until then allows to disable the express mode the cash desk may have been switched into in the meantime.

-In contrast to the "input" port behaviours of Fig. 9, Fig. 10 shows the "output" port behaviours of the CDA.
-The behaviour of CDA-CDG, intended to connect to the cash desk's GUI is very similar to the specification of CDA-P, connecting to the printer.
+In contrast to the behaviour at an "input" port, Fig. 9 also shows an example for an "output" port behaviour: the specification of CDA-CDG, which is intended to connect to the cash desk's GUI.
+In fact the behaviour is very similar to the specification of CDA-P, connecting to the printer (not shown here).
 Both ports signal the status of the sale process such as saleStarted or saleFinished and both show mostly internal choice transitions.
 The main difference is that only the GUI port signals problems with the credit card (invalidCreditCard).
-Also, besides the light display (CDA-LD in Fig. 10), only the GUI is notified of mode switches from or to express mode.
+Also, besides the light display, it is the GUI which is notified in case of mode switches from or to express mode.